 Each drake should have access to four or five females to ensure the females are not over-mated.

-Drakes often fawn over that one special lass they really like, bringing her tasty treats, flick water or nip to flirt, and be always looking for an opportunity to mate with her.
+Drakes often fawn over that one special lass they really like, bringing her tasty treats, flick water, or nip to flirt, and always looking for an opportunity to mate with her.

 Because ducks mate mostly in water – although they do occasionally mate on land – there can occasionally be misunderstandings, and it is always the male who is clueless.